pedropark99/learning-projs/README.md

 # learning-projs
-A collection of projects I created to learn new tools/concepts/frameworks
+A collection of small projects I created to learn new tools/concepts/frameworks